 Occasionally we have customers with a single random rat that has survived being brought in by the cat or simply walked straight in through an open door.

 When dealing with a single rodent, traps and glue boards can be a quick and easy way of catching them.

 |Rats Regularly Eat Right Through Wooden Floors|

-Sometimes the rats are coming from the neighbors.
-In linked properties the rats will travel along the roofs or under the floors and between cellars into adjoining properties.
+Sometimes the rats are coming from the neighbours.
+In linked properties, the rats will travel along the roofs or under the floors and between cellars into adjoining properties.

 These can be very hard to treat because no-one wants to publicly admit to having a rat problem in case it devalues their home.

 As you can see, there are some significant ways that rats can get into your property and this is just the beginning.
 Remediation of damage can cost thousands, and you are often not insured.